foolip/mdn-bcd-collector/DESIGN.md

 it run, and combines all of the results at the end.
 A random session id, stored in a cookie, is used to get results back.

-When the tests have finished running, a link to `/export` will be presented, allowing the results to be exported.
+When the tests have finished running, buttons for results download and GitHub export be presented.

 ### WebDriver

-Running the tests using WebDriver works in much the same way as when running manually, except the results are downloaded via `/api/results` and saved locally.
+Running the tests using WebDriver works in much the same way as when running manually.
+The results are downloaded and stored in a checkout of `mdn-bcd-results`.

-## Reports

-A JSON report file is automatically generated and submitted to https://github.com/foolip/mdn-bcd-results as a pull request.
-A user can also download the JSON report by visiting `/api/results` (of which is linked at the end of the tests).